 In all we do, I seek to ensure the business of Scouting supports the game of Scouting, and helps us deliver on our corporate strategic aims, including the National Activity Centres strategy approved by the Board.

-At Scouts Scotland, I am a member of the co-ordinating group, and of the Scottish Board, and locally, I am a member of the Regional Executive Committee at Clyde Region, and serve on some of its committees.
+At Scouts Scotland, I am a member of the co-ordinating group, and of the Scottish Board.
 I have been involved in Scouting at Section, Group, District and Area/Regional level as a youth member, Leader and Commissioner for many, many years.

 Outside of Scouting in my daytime job, I'm an Employment Judge.